Mac Mini vs Cloud VPS for OpenClaw: Performance, Security, and Cost Analysis

 | Encryption | FileVault + Secure Enclave (hardware) | Software encryption, provider-managed keys |

-| Private LLM Capable | Yes, unified memory handles 7-8B models | Requires GPU instance ($450-726/month) |
+| Private LLM Capable | Yes, unified memory handles 7-8B models | Requires GPU instance ($450-$726/month) |

-| Power Draw | 22W idle / 55W peak | 150-300W equivalent (incl.
+| Power Draw | 22W idle / 55W peak | 150-300W eq. (incl.
 PUE overhead) |

 | Webhook Reliability During ISP Outage | Missed until reconnect | Continues processing |